nivedivasu23/Projects/README.md

 Feel free to fork this repository, make improvements, and create pull requests.
 Contributions are always welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions, feel free to contact me at [your_email@example.com].
+For any questions, feel free to contact me at [niveditha.suresh23@example.com].